-Catalyst Pharmaceutical Partners, Inc. (the "Company") is a development-stage biopharmaceutical company focused on the development and commercialization of prescription drugs targeting diseases of the central nervous system with a focus on the treatment of addiction, epilepsy and neuropathic pain.
+Catalyst Pharmaceutical Partners, Inc. (the "Company") is a development-stage biopharmaceutical company focused on the development and commercialization of prescription drugs targeting addiction and diseases of the central nervous system, such as epilepsy and neuropathic pain.
 The Company was incorporated in Delaware in July 2006.
 It is the successor by merger to Catalyst Pharmaceutical Partners, Inc., a Florida corporation, which commenced operations in January 2002.

-The Company has incurred operating losses in each period from inception through March 31, 2010.
-The Company has been able to fund its cash needs to date through an initial funding from its founders, four private placements, an initial public offering ("IPO"), and two registered direct offerings via shelf registrations to institutional investors in 2008 and 2009.
-See Note 8.
+The Company has incurred operating losses in each period from inception through June 30, 2010.
+The Company has been able to fund its cash needs to date through an initial funding from its founders, four private placements, an initial public offering ("IPO"), and registered direct offerings via a shelf registration statement to institutional investors in 2008, 2009 and 2010.
+See below and Note 8.